If you’re ready to start working for yourself, look no further than this list of the best self-employed jobs.

 Keep in mind that some life coaches simply help clients get better at life in general.
 In this type of position, you’ll essentially act as a therapist without a degree.

-Create Online Courses
+21. Create Online Courses

 While you can learn almost anything online for free, the content you can find with a Google search doesn’t usually get very in-depth.
 If you want to become a true expert on a subject, you’ll need to learn directly from an industry professional.

 Online courses offer all the benefits of one-on-one tutoring while keeping your schedule flexible.
 Whenever your clients are ready to learn about the stock market, real estate, or whatever your area of expertise might be, they can simply open one of your videos and get started.

 Creating online courses can serve as a highly lucrative source of passive income.
 With just five hours in front of the camera, you can create a course you can sell for $50, $100, or even $200 over and over again.